-Given at Colonial Church on February 4, 2019.
-You can listen to the sermon online.
+This sermon was given at Colonial Church on February 4, 2019.

 15 Now I would remind you, brothers and sisters, of the good news that I proclaimed to you, which you in turn received, in which also you stand, 2 through which also you are being saved, if you hold firmly to the message that I proclaimed to you—unless you have come to believe in vain.

 3 For I handed on to you as of first importance what I in turn had received: that Christ died for our sins in accordance with the scriptures, 4 and that he was buried, and that he was raised on the third day in accordance with the scriptures, 5 and that he appeared to Cephas, then to the twelve.
 6 Then he appeared to more than five hundred brothers and sisters at one time, most of whom are still alive, though some have died.
 7 Then he appeared to James, then to all the apostles.
 8 Last of all, as to one untimely born, he appeared also to me.
 9 For I am the least of the apostles, unfit to be called an apostle, because I persecuted the church of God.
 10 But by the grace of God I am what I am, and his grace toward me has not been in vain.
 On the contrary, I worked harder than any of them—though it was not I, but the grace of God that is with me.
 11 Whether then it was I or they, so we proclaim and so you have come to believe.